 other young into foraging and roosting flocks.
 They are independent (feeding themselves) 7–10 days after leaving the nest.

 - Dispersal: Birds generally remain near breeding colonies.
 Shortly after fledging, perhaps 50-75% of juveniles may wander 0.6-1.2 miles (1-2 km) (some sources 3.8-5 miles [6 to 8 km] to new feeding areas.
 Breeding individuals generally stay within this same range.
 Densities may be as high as 3108-3367 birds/mi2 (1,200 - 1,300 individuals/km2) around dwellings associated with livestock; average of 518/mi2 (200/km2) in rural areas (Dyer et al. 1977).

-- Number of broods: House Sparrows may raise 2-4 (average of 3) clutches each breeding season.
+- Number of broods: House Sparrows may raise 2-4 (often 3) clutches each breeding season.
 (I thought I read a maximum of 5 somewhere.)
 Nests may be reused, with a re-nest or subsequent brood typically beginning 8 days after nest

 failure or after young leave nest (up to 10-49 days, usually 3-17).
 Birds experiencing failures may initiate clutches up to eight times in a nest during a single season.
 Some nests are reused 6 times.
 Cases have been seen where the eggs of the next clutch were laid while the young were still in the nest (Lowther, Bird Banding, 1979).